MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/map-requests.md

 # Map requests to tenants in a multitenant solution

 Whenever a request arrives into your application, you need to determine the tenant that the request is intended for.
-When you have tenant-specific infrastructure that may even be hosted in different geographic regions, you need to match the incoming request to a tenant, and then forward the request to the physical infrastructure that hosts that tenant's resources, as illustrated below:
+When you have tenant-specific infrastructure that may even be hosted in different geographic regions, you need to match the incoming request to a tenant.
+Then, you must forward the request to the physical infrastructure that hosts that tenant's resources, as illustrated below:

 ![Diagram showing mapping a request from a logical tenant to physical tenant infrastructure.](media/map-requests/map-logical-physical.png)